About Code Editors for HTML, CSS, JavaScript, and Python

 Language Support

-Our new coding tool feature supports coding in HTML, CSS, JavaScript, Python, Pygame, and Python Turtle.
-Please be aware that these tools are tailored to these specific languages and verticals due to inherent limitations within in-browser software.
-They cannot be utilized with other programming languages or verticals.
+Our coding tools support HTML, CSS, JavaScript, Python, Python Turtle, and Pygame.
+Please be aware that these tools are tailored to these specific languages and libraries due to inherent limitations with in-browser solutions.
+At this time, they cannot be utilized with other programming languages or libraries.

 Non-Saveable Environment

-It's essential to understand that the code snippets offered within these in-browser solutions do not facilitate saving of work.
+Code snippets offered with these in-browser solutions do not facilitate the saving of work.
 However, students have the option to copy and paste their code into a local code environment in order to save it for later reference.
-The purpose of these tools is to provide an interactive space for practicing, learning, and sharing code on the fly.

 How to Access the Coding Tools